jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 A better strategy is to store the hash of the password.
 A hash is the output of a hash function. **A hash function is a one-way cryptographic function.** Once hashed, the password cannot be unhashed.
 Thus a hash function is ideal for use in storing passwords.

-Note that technically the passwords are not encrypted. **Encryption is a two-way cryptographic process.** This means the original password can be recovered from the encrypted password if the encryption key is known.
-Recovery of the original password is not needed for password storage and just adds another attack vector to an authentication system.

-In this article we are using the SHA256 hash function for simplicity. **Do not use SHA256 password hashing** in a production environment because if the database and the pepper have been compromised, weaker passwords will be easy to crack through dictionary or brute force attacks.
-SHA256 is a _fast_ hashing algorithm so these attacks will be particularly effective on salted passwords with the known pepper.

-**Use Argon2** or a similar _slow_ hash function instead which will provide effective resistance against these attacks.
-See my article _[One-Way Cryptographic Algorithms](https://jdspugh.github.io/2023/04/06/one-way-cryptographic-algorithms.html)_ for more details about various one-way cryptographic functions and their characteristics.

 `HashedPassword = SHA256(Password)`

 | Username | HashedPassword |